Are you looking to expand your portrait photography skills? If so, you’re in luck!

 What makes a good portrait photo?

-A good portrait photo captures the essence of the subject, conveying their personality, emotions, and story.
+A good portrait photo captures the subject’s essence, conveying their personality, emotions, and story.
 It involves a strong connection between the photographer and the subject, thoughtful composition, proper lighting, and attention to details like facial expressions, body language, and background elements.

 What is the most important thing in a portrait photograph?